utnesp/Faster-R-cor-function/README.md

 # Faster-R-cor-function
 Get correlation analysis done faster when data.frame is BIG by using parallelization :)
+I started working on this when I painfully experienced that the in-built R cor() function took me an entire day to complete.

 # Example
 Co-expression analysis of MYCN (ENSG00000134323) to find genes with strong correlation in a dataset containing 171 samples and 10 000 genes.